kg583/TIGHT/README.md

 * `BFS`: Performs a breadth-first search of the graph beginning at the vertex `Ans`
 * `CLR`: Clears the graph
 * `CLRW`: Clears all weights from the graph; does nothing if the graph is empty
+* `COMP`: Computes the complement of the graph
+	* Returns the complement edges in all cases
 * `DEG`: Calculates the degree of the vertex `Ans`
 	* Returns the out-degree if the graph is directed and the total degree otherwise
 * `DEL`: Deletes the edge `Ans` from the graph; does nothing if the edge does not exist